 The Corona pandemic brings with it great strains, especially for families.
 Of course, childcare or the care for family members must therefore be taken into account.
 Below you will find detailed information on how to reconcile studying, teaching, research and work with family responsibilities.

 Below you will find the current regulations in case your child is ill and has to be cared for at home.
-In addition, you will find regulations in the event that the childcare facility in your district/town is still affected by a "closure" or will be affected in the future.
+In addition, you will find regulations in the event that the childcare facility in your district/town continues to be affected by a "closure" or will be affected in the future.

 If the child is sick, it is cared for at home.
-Depending on the employment contract, the employee has a certain number of days that they can use for this purpose.
-The law stipulates 30 days per child and parent.
-Single parents are granted 60 days respectively.
-If there are several children, the entitlement increases to a maximum of 65 days, or a maximum of 130 days for single parents.
+Employees have a certain number of days to use for this, depending on their employment contract.
+Statutory health insurance for the calendar years 2021 and 2022 exceptionally stipulates 30 days per child and parent, 60 days for single parents.
+If there are several children, the entitlement increases to a maximum of 65 days or, in the case of single parents, to a maximum of 130 days.

 Eligible are legally insured, working parents who are themselves entitled to sickness benefit, with a legally insured child who has not yet reached the age of 12.
 In the case of children who have a disability, also beyond the age of 12.
 It is also a prerequisite that there is no other person in the household who can look after the child.
 The entitlement exists irrespective of whether the work could in principle also be done at home.
 Sickness benefit is paid for this time.

-Since the employer will stop paying the salary for the period of sickness benefit, the responsible administrator of of the Human Resources Department must be informed immediately of the intended leave of absence to care for the child, as well as the superior.
+Since the employer stops paying the salary for the period during which the sickness benefit is received, the responsible administrative department of the Human Resources Division must be informed immediately of the intended leave of absence to care for the child, as well as the superior.
 Please send a copy of the medical certificate to the Human Resources Department.
 The health insurance fund will make a final decision on the entitlement to leave.
 We recommend that you contact your health insurance fund at the same time so that there are no delays in the payment of sick pay.

-In addition to the alternatives described above, there is also the possibility to care for children using annual leave, overtime or flexible working arrangements, provided such arrangements have been agreed with the supervisor in advance.
+There is also the possibility to care for children using annual leave, overtime or flexible working arrangements, provided such arrangements have been agreed with the superior in advance.